The Support of Bin Packing is Exponential: Bounding the Support for Bin Packing

-Also note that the last coordinate is of the form $\gamma^i$ for some $i \in \mathbb{Z}_{\ge1}$ and the first $d$ coordinates are the binary encoding of $i.$ We first define a variable $r(d)$, which we use to construct a set of constraints that is only feasible if $r(d) = \gamma^i$ holds for some $i \in \mathbb{Z}_{\ge1}.$ Additionally, a certain set of variables in the constraints matches the points in \cref{eq:knapsack points}.
-In second part of this section, we use the aggregation presented in \cref{sec:aggregation} to transform these constraints into a single knapsack constraint.
+After that, in the following sections, we turn the inequalities into equations by introducing slack variables.
+Then we use the aggregation presented in \Cref{sec:aggregation} to transform these constraints into a single knapsack constraint.
 We provide a proof that the knapsack constraint is indeed equivalent to the proposed set of constraints (i.e., both allow the same set of solutions) and requires $O(d)$ many variables.
-With this equivalence, we then have that the first $d+1$ dimensions of the configurations in the \textsc{configIP} form the set \cref{eq:knapsack points}.
-In combination with the \cref{lem: Malte}, this then implies that there exists an exponential lower bound on the support of the \textsc{Bin Packing} problem.
+With this equivalence, we then have that the first $d+1$ dimensions of the configurations in the \textsc{configIP} form the set \eqref{eq:knapsack points}.
+Finally, we prove that there exists an exponential lower bound on the support of the \textsc{Bin Packing} problem.